UoB-COMSM0166/2025-group-11b/README.md

 | AR-03 | The system shall spawn enemy waves with increasing difficulty. | Given the player starts a new wave, when the wave spawns, then enemy stats (speed, health, number) should increase. |
 | AR-04 | The system shall display earned in-game currency when enemies are defeated. | Given an enemy is defeated, when the player views their resources, then the currency value should update accordingly. |

----

-These atomic requirements were derived from our Epics and User Stories and will be used as a basis for testing and validation in later development stages.

 ### 🎨 Early Design & Prototyping